Top 10 best used SUVs 2021

 From the driver’s seat, the Kadjar feels like a quality product, with plush materials and plenty of equipment, including dual-zone climate control, keyless start and sat nav.
 Our pick of the engine range is the 1.5-litre dCi diesel, which is able to return just over 60mpg.
 Paired with the Iconic trim, it’s our pick of the range.

 The Kuga is Ford’s entry to the growing SUV market.
 Reliability is something that concerns used car buyers a lot, you’re in safe hands, as the Kuga is generally praised in this area.
 While the exterior design is conservative, the interior is plush and feels well screwed-together.
-The Kuga is moderately practical, with a 456-litre boot and plenty of space in the rear, including lots of legroom.
+The Kuga is moderately practical, with sliding rear seats that can facilitate a 526-litre boot and plenty of space in the rear, including lots of legroom.

 Ford is well known for producing cars that feel brilliant to drive and the Kuga is engaging behind the wheel.
-Most of the available used models are 2.0-litre TDCi diesels and it’s the engine of choice, with quiet cruising ability and enough punch for overtaking.
-This engine is normally paired with the Zetec trim level, but look for a Titanium car and you’ll get upgrades like keyless start, rear parking sensors and dual zone climate control.
+Most of the available used models are 1.5 and 2.0-litre ‘EcoBlue’ diesels and they are good engines if you’re planning to travel long distances or tow regularly, with quiet cruising ability and enough punch for overtaking.
+The Zetec trim level is surprisingly well-equipped but look for a Titanium car and you’ll get upgrades like keyless entry, bright LED headlights, digital dials and dual-zone climate control.

-One of the most compact cars on our list, the Peugeot 2008 provides excellent value for money with low running costs, a spacious interior and a comforting drive.
-The 2008 isn’t all perfect, with much of the used range featuring the breathless 1.2-litre 82bhp PureTech petrol engine twinned with Active trim, which is rather spartan.
+One of the most compact cars on our list, the Peugeot 2008 provides decent value for money with low running costs, a spacious interior and a comforting drive.
+It’s much improved over the last version, having grown in size and gained a much more up-to-date look.
 The design of the 2008 features an aggressive exterior and innovative interior.

-Practicality is good but not class-leading, although the 410-litre boot is larger than the Mazda CX-3’s.
+Practicality is good but not class-leading, although the 434-litre boot is larger than the one in the SEAT Arona.
 The 2008 doesn’t feature many different engines, but there are plenty of power outputs.
-Our picks are the mid-range 1.2-litre PureTech petrol that’s capable of around 44mpg or the 100bhp 1.5-litre BlueHDi diesel, which can return up to 67mpg.
-Our pick of the trims is Allure, which features reversing sensors, rear privacy glass and dual-zone climate control.
-If you’re after a sporty look, the top-of-the-range GT Line should fit the bill.
+Our picks are the mid-range 1.2-litre PureTech petrol that’s capable of around 52mpg or the 100bhp 1.5-litre BlueHDi diesel, which can return up to 67mpg.
+Our pick of the trims is Allure Premium,, which features reversing sensors, rear privacy glass and digital dials.
+If you’re after a sporty look, the top-of-the-range GT should fit the bill.

-The 2.0-litre D-4D diesel is the pick of the engine range, with plenty of punch, but the RAV4 won’t excite drivers like a Mazda CX-5.
-That engine can deliver around 60mpg, which is plenty economical for a large SUV.
-The party piece with the RAV4 is the five-year/100,000-mile warranty, the balance of which is transferable to new owners, giving you extra peace of mind in the unlikely event of a hiccup with this very reliable model.
+The 2.5-litre hybrid is the pick of the engine range, with plenty of punch, but the RAV4 won’t excite drivers like a Mazda CX-5.
+That engine can deliver around 50mpg, which is plenty economical for a large SUV.
+The party piece with the RAV4 is the 10-year/100,000-mile warranty, the balance of which is transferable to new owners, giving you extra peace of mind in the unlikely event of a hiccup with this very reliable model.

 If you’re looking for something a bit more upmarket, the Volvo XC60 could be the choice for you.
 With its classy design, wide array of safety kit and impressive reliability, it has many fans.
 The XC60 boasts excellent practicality, with plenty of room for three adults to fit comfortably in the rear, as well as a 468-litre boot.
 While smaller than the Kia Sportage, it’s easily enough for most family needs and the completely flat boot floor makes it easy to store flat-pack furniture.